Cameron Todd Willingham: Johnny Webb

 In addition to the arson evidence presented at the trial, a jailhouse informant named Johnny Webb testified at that time.
 His testimony has been criticized as contentious for several reasons.
 Webb claimed that Willingham confessed that he set the fire to hide an injury or death of one of the girls, which was caused by his wife.
 However, none of the girls were found at the time of death to have physical injuries that were still distinguishable after the effects of the fire.
 Webb later told David Grann, a reporter for The New Yorker, that he might have been mistaken.
 He said he was prescribed many medications at that point while being treated for bipolar disorder.

 At Willingham's trial, Webb offered an explanation for the individual, distinguishable burns found on Amber's forehead and arm.
 He said that Willingham confessed to burning her twice with a piece of "wadded up" paper in an effort to make it appear as though the children were "playing with fire."

+In letters written from prison, Webb said he had faced continuous harassment and death threats from the Aryan Brotherhood for his testimony.
+Webb said the Aryan Brotherhood and corrupt prison guards repeatedly attempted to coerce him into recanting his testimony against Willingham.

+The prosecutor in the case, John Jackson, noted that Webb was considered unreliable, but he later supported Webb's parole.
+He told the parole board that Webb had agreed to testify against Willingham despite being offered nothing in return for his testimony and after being warned that he could face retaliation from fellow inmates for being a cooperating witness.

+In 1999, Webb was visited by Willingham's pen pal, Elizabeth Gilbert.
+After this visit, Webb's complaints of the threats by the Aryan Brotherhood resumed.
+According to Webb's letters, after talking with him, Gilbert allegedly informed Willingham about Webb's location, after which Willingham informed the Aryan Brotherhood.

-Prosecutor John Jackson noted that Webb was considered unreliable, but he later supported an early release from prison for Webb.
-Webb later sent Jackson a "Motion to Recant Testimony", which declared, "Mr. Willingham is innocent of all charges."
+In March 2000, Webb later Jackson a "Motion to Recant Testimony", which declared, "Mr. Willingham is innocent of all charges."
 Willingham's attorneys were not notified.
-Webb later recanted his recantation.
-He later asked, "The statute of limitations has run out on perjury, hasn't it?"

-Webb and Jackson consistently denied that Webb was offered a sentence reduction in return for his testimony against Willingham.
-Evidence of such a deal would have eliminated Webb's testimony.
-In February 2014, The New York Times reported that the Innocence Project investigators said they had discovered a handwritten note in Webb's files indicating that such a deal was in play.
+Webb recanted his recantation days later.
+As for why he did not disclose Webb's recantation, Jackson presented letters by Webb, in which Webb gave him advance warning that the Aryan Brotherhood was forcing him to write a false recantation.